ambaker1/OpenSeesNotepadPlusPlus/README.md

   If it is redefined (or appended) the order of the definition will show up in the list.

   **To see an example of this, see the functionList.xml file on this repository.**

-## Autocompletion for Tcl and OpenSees functions:
-  *Autocompletion of OpenSees and Tcl functions.*

-  Rename the OpenSeesAutoComplete.xml file to OpenSees.xml, and place it in the Program Files/Notepad++/autoCompletion folder.
-  Restart Notepad++, make sure that autocompletion is turned on in *Settings -> Preferences -> Auto-Completion*.